A Convex Obstacle Avoidance Formulation: Experimental Simulations

 \section{Experimental Simulations}

 This section evaluates the performance of RCOA via the selected simulations.
 The first evaluation involves implementing an open-loop OCP to generate a trajectory in which the vehicle navigates through a cluttered environment of static obstacles.
-Under this environment the performance of RCOA is compared against a nonconvex and mixed integer OA formulation according to the performance criteria described in section~\ref{subsubsec: evaluation criteria}.
-As part of this evaluation, one of the key limitations of this formulation is addressed: the capability to determine the feasibility of an obstacle-free trajectory.
-The second evaluation considers a single dynamic obstacle, while implementing an NMPC controller with the RCOA formulation embedded.
-As detailed in \ref{subsec: MPC example}, this simulation centers around a left-hand turn at a four-way intersection involving an approaching vehicle.
-Any notable adaptations to algorithms for solving these trajectory optimization problems are provided in section~\ref{subsection:solvers}.
+RCOA is benchmarked against a nonconvex and a mixed integer OA formulation.
+Second, one of the key limitations of this formulation is addressed: the capability to determine the infeasibility of an obstacle-free trajectory.
+The third evaluation considers a single dynamic obstacle, while implementing an NMPC controller with the RCOA formulation embedded.